Priti Patel rules out bid for Tory leadership

 An ally of Ms Braverman, asked if she would considered withdrawing to united the right behind someone else, told The Independent: “She absolutely won’t.”

+The home secretary made a last-ditch appeal to the European Research Group (ERG) of Brexiteer Tory MPs on Monday night, reportedly vowing to cut taxes, ditch green levies and start fracking.

+But by Tuesday lunchtime she had the formal backing of only around a dozen MP, well short of the 20 now required to get through the first stage of the contest.

-Kemi Badenoch is another contender poised to pick up some support from those who would have backed Ms Patel with her anti-woke attacks on “identity politics”.
+Kemi Badenoch, with her anti-woke attacks on “identity politics”, is another contender poised to pick up some support from those who would have backed Ms Patel.

 However, the former equalities minister said she refused to enter a “tax bidding war” with her competitors, arguing that candidates should level with the public over the measures needed to stabilise the economy.

-Ms Badenoch also said she would tackle the economic crisis by cutting spending on international aid, university student subsidies, and “superfluous support staff”, including wellbeing officers and diversity “tick-box exercises”.
+Ms Badenoch also said she would tackle the economic crisis by cutting spending on international aid, and “superfluous” activities at univerities, including well-being officers and diversity “tick-box exercises”.

+She also appealed to net zero sceptics in the party by has branding the landmark climate target “unilateral economic disarmament” and vowed to axe it if elected.

+Senior Tory MP Steve Baker – founder of the Net Zero Scrutiny Group of backbenchers, who is backing Ms Braverman – has suggested that he would push for the next PM to dismantle the government’s climate agenda.

 Meanwhile, an ally of Ms Patel, lobbyist Patrick Robertson, had admitted sharing a “dirty dossier” on WhatsApp about Mr Sunak – but insisted he hadn’t written the memo.